leogiraldimg/az900-exam-preparation/README.md

 ### Choose the best tools for managing and configuring your Azure environment

+#### Introduction

+- Azure management tools
+  - Administrators, developers, and managers
+    - Perform such tasks as
+      - Deploying dozens or hundreds of resources at a time
+      - Configuring individual services programmatically
+      - Viewing rich reports across usage, health, costs, and more
+- Explore the array of Azure management tools
+- Decision criteria that experts use to select the right ones

 ### Choose the best monitoring service for visibility, insight, and outage mitigation

 ---